joybindroo/pyodkmcp/README.md

 ### 🤝 The Integrated Database MCP Workflow

 The true power of this setup lies in the **synergy between the two servers**.
-After the `get_data` tool has been used, the AI agent can transition to using the (Python Database MCP Server)[https://github.com/joybindroo/pyMCP] for follow-up queries.
-You can read more about installing and using this on the Github Repository page (https://github.com/joybindroo/pyMCP)[https://github.com/joybindroo/pyMCP]
+After the `get_data` tool has been used, the AI agent can transition to using the [Python Database MCP Server](https://github.com/joybindroo/pyMCP) for follow-up queries.
+You can read more about installing and using this on the Github Repository page [https://github.com/joybindroo/pyMCP](https://github.com/joybindroo/pyMCP)

+## 🪴How to use
-Once both the ODK MCP Server and the Database MCP Server are setup and running in VS Code or Claude Desktop, the user can use natural language to know details about projects and forms of interest, download latest data of the required form and do data analysis from the local database.
+Once both the ODK MCP Server and the Database MCP Server are setup and running in VS Code or Claude Desktop, the user can then chat with the AI in the provided chatbox interface.
+They can type or say their queries in natural language to Claude Sonnet 4 or GPT-4.1 and know details about the projects and forms of interest.
+User can easily download latest data of the required form, and do data analysis from the local database.

 For example, a user could type: